NordicTrack’s Fusion CST takes your traditional functional trainer and gives it a modern, hi-tech twist by making it iFit compatible.

 This is why all of their brands are iFit compatible.

-This may sound expensive, but if using iFit takes the place of a gym membership then it’s actually really affordable.
+This may sound expensive, but if using iFit takes the place of a gym membership, it’s probably more doable.

-The trainers leading your workouts will even adjust your resistance automatically based on the settings you put in at the beginning.
+The trainers leading your workouts will even adjust your resistance automatically based on the settings you put in at the beginning (automatic trainer control).

 iFit offers both on-demand and live courses.
 Most of the classes are HIIT style, designed to help you burn calories and build strength at the same time.